Prebid Server - Adding a New Bidder - Java

 Introduction

-Bid adapters are responsible for translating a ‘Prebid-flavored’ OpenRTB Bid Request to your bidding server’s protocol and mapping your server’s response to a Prebid-flavored reponse.
+Bid adapters are responsible for translating a ‘Prebid-flavored’ OpenRTB Bid Request to your bidding server’s protocol and mapping your server’s response to a Prebid-flavored response.

 “Prebid-flavored OpenRTB” means: